-Reverse Osmosis filtration cleans water by taking out the totally dissolved solids (TDS) which contaminate the water.
-Although city water treatment removes the dirt and debris and adds chlorine to prevent the spread of diseases, it does not remove the dissolved solids from the water.
-And with the increasing pollution of our surface and ground water with contaminants such as lead, mercury, and chromium-6, as well as the naturally occurring harmful contaminants such as arsenic, fluorides, and sulfides found in some areas of the country, it is more important than ever to have a way to remove these contaminants at the point of use.
+Reverse osmosis filtration cleans water by taking out the totally dissolved solids (TDS) that contaminate drinking water.
+Although city water treatment removes the dirt and debris and adds chlorine to prevent the spread of diseases, it does not remove TSDs.
+The increasing pollution of our surface and ground water with contaminants such as lead, mercury, and chromium-6 — as well as the naturally occurring harmful contaminants such as arsenic, fluorides and sulfides found in some areas of the country — makes it more important than ever to have a way to remove contaminants at the point of use.

-Reverse Osmosis membranes used in water filtration systems can on average, remove 95% of dissolved contaminants from water.
-(See table at right.)
-Only 1% of the city water entering the home is used for drinking and cooking — about 2-3 gallons per day — where the average home uses 300 gallons per day or more.
+Reverse osmosis membranes used in water filtration systems can remove an average of 95 percent of dissolved contaminants from water.
+(See the table below.)
+Only 1 percent of city water entering the home is used for drinking and cooking — about two to three gallons per day — where the average home uses 300 gallons per day or more.
 So it makes sense to clean just the water needed for drinking and cooking at home.
 City water is available at the home from already-installed water mains and has the required pressure of 60 to 75 psi to make the reverse osmosis system work.

 Typical Reverse Osmosis Contaminant Removal Rates